Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/samples/Sample3_GetKeys.md

 # Listing keys, key versions, and deleted keys

-This sample demonstrates how to list keys and versions of a given key, and list deleted keys in a soft-delete enabled Key Vault.
+This sample demonstrates how to list keys and versions of a given key, and list deleted keys in a soft delete-enabled Key Vault.
 To get started, you'll need a URI to an Azure Key Vault.
 See the [README](../README.md) for links and instructions.

 ## Creating a KeyClient